io-95/BudgetBook/README.md

 # BudgetBook

-CLI application to manage income and expanses
+CLI application to manage income and expenses